pyeventsourcing/eventsourcing/docs/topics/tutorial/part1.rst

 ===================================

-This tutorial provides a very gradual introduction to event-sourced aggregates and applications, explaining just enough on the mechanics of this library to help users of the library understand how things work.
+This tutorial provides a very gradual introduction to event-sourced aggregates and applications, explaining just enough of the design and the mechanics of this library to help users understand how things work.
 It expands and explains the :ref:`Synopsis <Synopsis>`, and prepares new users of the library for reading the :doc:`Modules </topics/modules>` documentation.